Alexandre-Borghi/security-system/README.md

 It continually compares the image from the camera and the last image it got from the camera.
 It computes the difference and applies a threshold, giving this type of images :

 ![](docs/gifs/gray-thresh-diff.gif)

+The pixels in white are the pixels that changed, therefore if there are white pixels, there is movement.